rlucente-se-jboss/ocp-on-nuc/README.md

 ![My Little NUC](my-intel-nuc.png?raw=true "My Little NUC")

 ## Install RHEL
-Install RHEL 7.5 using the minimal DVD image.
+Install RHEL 7.5 using the minimal package set.
 Create the following mount points on the disk:

 * /boot with 2 GiB
 * / with 394 GiB
 * swap with 4 GiB

-This leaves about 100 GiB for the docker-vg volume group.
+This leaves about 100 GiB for the docker-vg volume group which will be created later.
 Make sure to set the root password and also create an unprivileged user (with sudo privileges).

 ## Prepare the Server
 Run the following script as root to prepare the server for installs.